 Step 5: Select the Recommended Extensions

-Depending on your location and the configuration you already have in WooCommerce, the setup wizard offers to install various extensions to add the required functionality.
+Depending on your location and your configuration in WooCommerce, the setup wizard offers to install various extensions to add the required functionality.

 I suggest you choose all four extensions and click the Continue button.

-- MailChimp: This email-marketing tool collects subscriber data and sends out emails to encourage new sales.
+- MailChimp: This email-marketing tool collects subscriber data and sends emails to encourage new sales.

-- Facebook: Add the functionality of social networks if you wish and add the tracking pixel, catalog synchronization.
+- Facebook: Add the functionality of social networks if you wish and add the tracking pixel and catalog synchronization.

 Step 6: Connect Your Store With Jetpack to Activate

 Click Continue with Jetpack and follow the instructions accordingly.
 Once you have finished the process, the last page of the setup wizard will appear.
-Keep in mind that Jetpack isn’t one of the WooCommerce plugins; it also works standalone with WordPress websites.
+Remember that Jetpack isn’t one of the WooCommerce plugins; it also works standalone with WordPress websites.

 You’re Ready to Start Selling!

-Finally, you can optimize your store even more by checking the settings and appearance options.
+Finally, you can optimize your store by checking the settings and appearance options.

-Depending on the type of online store you are setting up, it is important that you check the settings to verify that you have configured all the options that your store needs.
+Depending on the type of online store you are setting up, you must check the settings to verify that you have configured all your store’s options.

 As a recommendation, click Review Settings and see what else you can optimize.